devcore24/ShardSeal/README.md

 # ShardSeal - Open S3-compatible, self-healing object store written in Go.
 (Work in progress)

-Repository naming note: The module path and repository are now "shardseal".
-Some historical references to "s3free" may remain in docs or sample configs; these will be cleaned up progressively.
-All imports and file paths (e.g., [go.mod](go.mod:1)) use shardseal.

 ## Project Status & Goals

 ### Current State